drausin/TechLiterate/p008-SieveOfEratosthenes/README.md

 Seive of Eratosthenes
 ---------------------

-Write a program that prints all the prime numbers less than a given ceiling N using the seive of Eratosthenes.
+Write a program that prints all the prime numbers less than a given ceiling N using the sieve of Eratosthenes.

 ### example ###
 enter the prime number ceiling: 25